 The Tale of Three Trees by Angela Elwell Hunt (1989)

-Three different trees have three different wishes, but they all hope they get cut down and get used for something great — a treasure chest, a ship, and to become “so tall that when people stop to look at me they will raise their eyes to heaven and think of God.”
-All of their dreams get fulfilled in different parts of Jesus’ life but not at all what either of them expected.
-Fans say this book shows that the careful purpose that God has for his creation.
-And on the flip side, it also shows the desire of God’s creation to glorify God.
+Three different trees have three different wishes, but they all hope they get cut down and get used for something great — a treasure chest, a ship, and to become “so tall that when people stop to look at me, they will raise their eyes to heaven and think of God.”
+Their dreams get fulfilled in different parts of Jesus’ life, but not at all what either of them expected.
+Fans say this book shows the careful purpose that God has for his creation.
+On the flip side, it also shows the desire for God’s creation to glorify God.
 There’s a lot of meaning in this book!

 The christmas box by richard paul evans